MCP for Trading: How AI Agents Connect to Quant Research Tools

 Streamable HTTP is the modern MCP transport protocol, replacing the older SSE (Server-Sent Events) approach.
 It uses standard HTTP POST requests with optional streaming responses, making it compatible with any HTTP infrastructure — load balancers, CDNs, corporate firewalls — without special configuration.
 VARRD's MCP endpoint uses Streamable HTTP, ensuring reliable connectivity from all major MCP clients.

-MCP endpoint: app.varrd.com/mcp | CLI: pip install varrd
+CLI: pip install varrd && varrd edges

 This guide is maintained by VARRD Inc. and updated regularly to reflect the latest MCP ecosystem developments for trading and finance.
-Last updated March 2026.
+Last updated May 2026.